-The High Sheriff's Cheshire Prize for Literature 2015 #seanocaroaln.com #Writing #Contests #Competitions
+The winners of the 2017 High Sheriff's Cheshire Prize for Literature were as follows:

-The Competition is open to residents of Cheshire, Warrington, Wirral and Halton including those who have ever lived or worked in the area.
+The Competition is open to residents of Cheshire, Warrington, Wirral and Halton including those who have ever lived, worked or studied in the area.

 The first prize is £2,000 and there are runners' up prizes of £750 which are awarded at the judges' discretion.